McConnell privately says he wants Trump gone as Republicans quietly lobby him to convict - KION546

 “Mitch said to me he wants Trump gone,” one Republican member of Congress told CNN.
 “It is in his political interest to have him gone.
 It is in the GOP interest to have him gone.
 The question is, do we get there?”

-McConnell had proposed delaying the trial until February, but with the articles coming to the Senate on Monday, the process will likely be set in motion sooner.
+McConnell had proposed delaying the trial until February, and Senate Majority Leader Chuck Schumer announced Friday that arguments would begin on February 9.
 It would take 17 Republicans to join all 50 Democrats in order to convict.
 While the bar is high, some GOP sources think there is more of an appetite to punish the former President than is publicly apparent.

 “There were 10 House Republicans who voted for impeachment.
 There were probably over 150 who supported it,” said Charlie Dent, a former Republican congressman and CNN contributor.

-Note: CORRECTION: An earlier version of this story gave the wrong number of articles of impeachment.
-The House will send one article of impeachment to the Senate on Monday.
-This story has been updated to reflect that the second Senate impeachment trial of former President Donald Trump is scheduled to begin on February 9.